MinjaeChoi119/C-V2X-DRL-Resource-Management/README.md

 ## Implementation notes

-The agent is built on MATLAB's Reinforcement Learning Toolbox primitives (`rlDQNAgent`, `rlQValueRepresentation`, `rlFiniteSetSpec`, `rlFunctionEnv`, `rl.util.ExperienceBuffer`), but **the training loop is written by hand rather than calling `train()`** — epsilon-greedy action selection, replay sampling, target-Q computation, gradient evaluation against a custom loss, gradient clipping, the optimizer step, and periodic target-network synchronization are all explicit in `dcc_dqn.m`.
-It started from MathWorks' custom DQN training-loop example (the cartpole scaffolding is still in `DQN/`) and the environment, reward and loss were rewritten for this problem.
+The agent is built on MATLAB's Reinforcement Learning Toolbox primitives (`rlDQNAgent`, `rlQValueRepresentation`, `rlFiniteSetSpec`, `rlFunctionEnv`, `rl.util.ExperienceBuffer`), but the training loop is written by hand rather than calling `train()` — epsilon-greedy action selection, replay sampling, target-Q computation, gradient evaluation against a custom loss, gradient clipping, the optimizer step, and periodic target-network synchronization are all explicit in `dcc_dqn.m`.
+It was adapted from an existing DQN implementation; the cartpole scaffolding it started from is still in `DQN/`.
+The environment, reward and loss function were written for this problem.

-Critic network: 1 input → 64 → 64 → 3, ReLU.
-Learn rate 0.001, gradient threshold 1, discount 0.99, target update every 500 steps, Double DQN off.

-The training environment is not the simulator running live.
-Channel results were swept in WiLabV2Xsim first (density × each action → CBR, PDR) and `myDCCStepFunction.m` steps over that table, which makes training cheap and reproducible.
+Training does not drive the simulator live.
+Channel results were swept in WiLabV2Xsim first (density × each action → CBR, PDR) into a data set, and `myDCCStepFunction.m` steps over that table.
 The learned policy and the density-based rule are then evaluated back inside the full simulator.

 ## Layout